 Applicants with overstays or other negative factors

 Applicants who have accrued unlawful presence, or who have other negative factors in their history, face the most difficult analysis.
 For some, departing the United States to consular process can itself trigger a multi-year bar on returning, which makes the choice of route especially consequential.
+The June 2026 clarification specifically flagged overstays, prior unlawful presence, parole status, criminal issues, and certain nationalities as areas of continuing scrutiny, so this group should treat the softer public messaging with particular caution.
 Anyone in this situation should obtain advice before filing and before departing the country.

 Should I Travel While My Form I-485 Is Pending?